Tesco’s £12 Valentine’s meal deal includes a £10 bottle of prosecco

 If, this year, you would prefer not to fork out for pricey restaurant fare, there are plenty of dine-in options that could feel just as decadent (that don’t leave you with a mountain of pots and pans to wash up) – namely, supermarket dine-in deals for two.

 With the likes of Sainsbury’s, Asda and Waitrose all offering their own romantic meals this year, another supermarket meal deal to have on your radar is from Tesco.
-Available to buy online now or from 9 February if you’re shopping in-store, there’s plenty on the menu to share the love.
+Available to buy online and in store now, there’s plenty on the menu to share the love.

 With a main meal, side, dessert and drink all included, it is important to note that the £12 deal is only available if you have a Tesco Clubcard – that isn’t to say you can’t buy the items individually, of course, but they will be at full price.